-- 2.4.1 In accordance with Authorisation Regulation 6(3) the Assessor may either: - make no order; or - make an order imposing conditions on a current certificate; or - if he decides that the withdrawal or suspension of a certificate should be considered, refer the matter to the Committee for consideration. - 2.4.2 The Assessor does not have the power to impose conditions on any future re-application for a certificate. - 2.4.3 In accordance with Authorisation Regulations 5(1), 5(2) and 5(8) the Committee has the following basic options where the firm or individual already holds a particular certificate or licence: - to make no order; or - to make an order imposing conditions on the individual's or firm's certificates or on any future application for a certificate; or - to make an order to withdraw or suspend the individual's or firm's certificates, including placing conditions on future re-applications for certificates. - 2.4.4 In accordance with Authorisation Regulation 3(3), where the Committee is considering an application for a certificate it may grant or refuse the application, and where it grants the application may impose any conditions it believes appropriate.
+- 2.4.1 In accordance with Authorisation Regulation 7(3) the Assessor may either: - consider that no regulatory action is necessary; or - impose conditions on the holder of a certificate; or - if he decides that the withdrawal or suspension of a certificate should be considered, refer the case to the Committee for consideration. - 2.4.2 In accordance with Authorisation Regulation 6(15)(a) the Committee has the following basic options for an existing certificate: - to make no order; or - to order that the certificate be withdrawn; or - suspend the certificate; or - impose conditions on the certificate. - 2.4.3 In the event that the holder voluntarily relinquishes a certificate before the matter can be considered, in accordance with Authorisation Regulations 6(18) and 7(4) respectively the Committee and the Assessor have the power to specify that no future application for a certificate will be entertained for a specified period or until the occurrence of a specified event.

+- 2.4.4 In accordance with Authorisation Regulation 3(4), where the Committee is considering an application for a certificate it may grant or refuse the application, and where it grants the application may impose such conditions as it believes appropriate.

-- 2.4.5 The Assessor or Committee may impose whatever conditions he or it believes are appropriate on a member's practising certificate or individual's insolvency licence or a firm's auditing certificate or investment business certificate.
+- 2.4.5 The Assessor or Committee may impose whatever conditions on a certificate that he or it believes are appropriate.
 Any conditions must be:

 - appropriate;

 - proportionate (see below);

 - workable; and

 - measurable.